oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

     - `vanilla_rnn`

-- No support for U8, bf16 datatypes
+- No support for U8, bf16 datatypes.